Biopharmaceutical Cleaning Validation: Experimental Evaluation of the Acceptable Exposure Limit for Inactive Therapeutic-Protein Fragments

 Conclusion

 Biopharmaceutical cleaning and sanitization cycles are designed to expose product-contact equipment to high pH and temperature for several minutes.
 Under those conditions, therapeutic proteins and other biologicals degrade into pharmacologically inactive fragments.
 That phenomenon has important implications for biopharmaceutical cleaning validation.
-The AEL, and therefore the AL for active therapeutic proteins, often is below the capability of most cleaning processes and the LoQs of commonly used analytical methods.
+The AEL, and thus the AL for active therapeutic proteins, often is below the capability of most cleaning processes and the LoQs of commonly used analytical methods.
 Consequently, the AL for active therapeutic proteins usually is not readily achievable.
-The AEL and therefore the AL for IPFs, however, is typically about two orders of magnitude greater than that of an active protein.
+However, the AEL, and thus the AL, for IPFs is typically about two orders of magnitude greater than that of an active protein.
 Consequently, the AL for IPFs is generally readily achievable.

 The higher AL for IPFs can be leveraged to simplify and streamline other aspects of cleaning validation.
 A higher AL generally results in higher surface and rinse recoveries and fewer cleaning validation failures, which in turn reduces the time and resources required to develop cleaning processes and introduce new products.

-The results indicate that the AEL of inactive therapeutic protein fragments is at minimum 1000 µg/mL.
+The results indicate that the AEL of IPFs may be as high as 1000 µg/mL.
 That level of exposure is about two orders of magnitude greater than the AEL of most active therapeutic proteins.
-Furthermore, one of the proteins evaluated in this study, mAb1B, was known to be highly immunogenic and therefore represented a worst-case scenario from a patient-safety perspective.
-Thus, the results of this study can be extended to inactive therapeutic-protein fragments in general.
+Further, one of the proteins evaluated in this study, mAb1B, was known to be highly immunogenic and thus represented a high-risk scenario from a patient-safety perspective.
+Thus, the results of this study may be more broadly applicable to IPFs in general.

 Acknowledgments